-- (A) the student satisfactorily completes a drug rehabilitation program that- - (i) complies with such criteria as the Secretary shall prescribe in regulations for purposes of this paragraph; and - (ii) includes two unannounced drug tests; - (B) the student successfully passes two unannounced drug tests conducted by a drug rehabilitation program that complies with such criteria as the Secretary shall prescribe in regulations for purposes of subparagraph (A)(i); or - (C) the conviction is reversed, set aside, or otherwise rendered nugatory. - (3) DEFINITIONS In this subsection, the term "controlled substance" has the meaning given the term in section 102(6) of the Controlled Substances Act (21 U.S.C.
+- (i) complies with such criteria as the Secretary shall prescribe in regulations for purposes of this paragraph; and - (ii) includes two unannounced drug tests; - (B) the student successfully passes two unannounced drug tests conducted by a drug rehabilitation program that complies with such criteria as the Secretary shall prescribe in regulations for purposes of subparagraph (A)(i); or - (C) the conviction is reversed, set aside, or otherwise rendered nugatory. - (3) DEFINITIONS In this subsection, the term "controlled substance" has the meaning given the term in section 102(6) of the Controlled Substances Act (21 U.S.C.
 802(6)).